 Now I have to admit when I read that line I actually did a spit take, while the voice inside my head said “Shame on you!”
 But I couldn’t help it, for crying out loud, it was funny.
 Just as I would’ve laughed out loud if the line had been delivered to describe an Irishman.
 Or a Frenchman.
 And then I got to thinking about just why the word “Chinaman” no longer flies.
 Which I’m sure you’re aware of.
 Where you can’t say the word Chinaman these days in describing a man from China, but it’s okay to say either Frenchman or maybe Irishman.
 (Someone enlighten me!)

-Anyway, all of this leads to a story of mine which I’d tucked away in my mental archives never to appear in print, simply because the word “Chinaman” appears in the telling, so as not to offend anyone.
-Well, not intending to offend anyone but simply to relate what to me was an hilarious phone call, I’ve decided this morning to go to my “archives”, shake off the dust and paranoia, and tell that story exactly the way it happened.
+Anyway, all of this leads to a story of mine which I’d tucked away for safe keeping, never to appear in print I swore, simply because the word “Chinaman” features heavily.
+So as not to offend.
+Well, still not intending to offend anyone but simply to relate what to me was an hilarious phone call, I’ve decided this morning to go to my “archives”, shake off the dust and paranoia, and tell that story exactly the way it happened.
 And I hope you see the humor in it.

 This happened back in the 90’s, and all because we bartenders tend to over tip.